jmeinlschmidt/docker-progtest/doc/en/vscode_setup.md

 2. Recommended: **Docker extension** (for managing container via GUI, not console)

-3. Po instalaci zvolte *Remote explorer* postranním menu a připojte se k běžícímu containeru

-After installing just hit Remote explorer in the sidebar menu and attaching to running container.
+3. After installing, just hit *Remote explorer* in the sidebar menu and attach to the running container.

 Everything is set up.
 Please report any issues in the git repository.